mathieu-benoit/containers-on-azure/docs/AzureManagedKubernetes.md

 IMG=<your-docker-image-name>
 ```

-## Commands for managing your Kubernetes cluster
+## Managing your Kubernetes cluster

 ```
 #Create the resource group for the services for your AKS